-Kristin Wintersteen completed B.A. degrees in Latin American Studies and Spanish at the University of Washington and earned her Ph.D. in Modern Latin American History at Duke University, specializing in the environmental history of industrial fisheries in the Southeast Pacific.
+Kristin Wintersteen earned B.A. degrees in Latin American Studies and Spanish at the University of Washington, and a Ph.D. in Modern Latin American History at Duke University, specializing in the environmental history of industrial fisheries in the Southeast Pacific.
 Her research has been supported by Fulbright-Hays, the Organization for American States, the Forest History Society, the American Historical Association, and the American Society for Environmental History, among others.
 Before coming to UH, Dr. Wintersteen spent a semester as a research fellow with desiguALdades.net, an interdisciplinary research network co-hosted by the Free University of Berlin.
-She later taught courses at Tulane University as a postdoctoral fellow with the Stone Center for Latin American Studies, where she also co-coordinated the Down By The River public history project , an ongoing collaboration between the Louisiana Bucket Brigade and faculty and students at Tulane and Xavier Universities in New Orleans.
+She later taught courses at Tulane University as a postdoctoral fellow with the Stone Center for Latin American Studies, where she also co-coordinated the Down By The River public history project, a collaboration between the Louisiana Bucket Brigade and faculty and students at Tulane and Xavier Universities in New Orleans.
 Dr. Wintersteen is a 2014-15 Resident Fellow at the Institute for Historical Studies in the History Department at the University of Texas at Austin, as part of a cohort of faculty exploring the theme, “Cycles of Capital and Commodities.”

-Professor Wintersteen’s teaching interests broadly include environmental history, marine, terrestrial, and beyond; Latin American history; world history; and public history.
+Professor Wintersteen’s teaching interests broadly include environmental history, marine, terrestrial, and beyond; Latin American history; global history; food studies; and public history.
 She teaches courses—such as Environmental History in the Americas, Water & Ocean Rights in Historical Perspective, and Environmental Justice in the Gulf/Caribbean—that highlight connections across national and disciplinary boundaries.
-Her pedagogy regularly incorporates visual cultures, digital media, and community-based learning as a means to engage students as citizens, challenging them to re-imagine the world around them from new perspectives.
+Her pedagogy regularly incorporates visual cultures, digital media, and community-based learning.